Our Foundation

 Need Statement

-• There is a lack of institutional structure supporting and fostering public policy development related to the Latino population.
+• There is a lack of institutional structure supporting and fostering policy development related to the Latino population.

 • There is a lack of collaboration between researchers and community advocates across Latino communities.